 Teacher Burnout Is More Likely Among Introverts.
 Jayson Jones was my favorite person to call when I needed a substitute for my high-school English classes.

 One of them, Tammy Hickey, didn’t like social studies at all, but she enjoyed McAuliffe’s law class.
 McAuliffe took Hickey and fellow students to courtrooms to conduct mock trials.
+Hickey remembers how personable she was, and how she shared her enthusiasm and experiences when she was in the running to be the first teacher in space.
+Hickey, now a junior high physical education teacher in Bradenton, Florida, just knew McAuliffe would be picked from more than 11,000 applicants.
 Stop Talking About Teachers As If They're Missionaries.
 When Lisette Partelow embarked on a new career in 2012, she had all the props of an elite Washington professional: an Ivy League degree, management responsibility, challenging work, and a paycheck that placed her—in her first year on the job—in the top 25 percent of US salaries.

 Yet when she told people about her work, the response was very different than the one that awaited her attorney husband.
 “The reaction was ‘Oh, that’s cute,’ ” she remembers. “ ‘You must be sweet.
-But kind of dull.’ ” What Highly Successful People Know About Perseverance.
+But kind of dull.’ ” Partelow, as it happens, was a teacher.
+What Highly Successful People Know About Perseverance.
 When Muhammad Ali was asked if he liked training, he replied: "I hated every minute of training, but I said to myself, ‘Don’t quit, suffer now, and live the rest of your life as a champion.’